Back to Showcase

 • C1q-tagged synapses are pruned by microglial CR3; excessive tagging in AD drives s

-• Allen Human Brain Atlas: high expression in hippocampus, cortex, cerebellum
+• Allen Human Brain Atlas: moderate expression across cortex, hippocampus, and white matter tracts

 Hypothesis Pathway Diagrams (8)